tartley/tartley.github.io/posts/the-expanse.md

 series one's unresolved elements.

-So, lacking that, what the Expanse has to offer is its superlative world-building and sane, believable depictions of a gritty future.
-Which is no small feat - arguably nobody else has ever done it better.
+So, lacking that, what the Expanse has to offer is its superlative world-building and sane, believable depictions of a gritty interplanetary future.
+Which is no small feat - arguably nobody else has done it better.
 But, for me, it isn't enough.
 Maybe that's just because I'm a godless heathen who looks to get my spiritual fix through TV shows about spaceships.
-Or maybe it's because science fiction is where we show ourselves what to aim for, and I believe we can aim higher than just building an exciting technological dystopia.
+Or maybe it's because science fiction is where we show ourselves what we're capable of, what to aim for, and I believe we can aim higher than just exciting technological dystopias.